Porgramming-Hero-web-course/batch-4-assignment-1-Sazz07/blog-1.md

 const person: Person = {
 name: 'Sazzad',
 age: 27
-};
+};`

+## When to Use Union vs. Intersection Types
+- We use union types when a variable can be one of several distinct types.
-We use union for variable type options, intersection to combine structures.
-These types help keep our code flexible and type-safe.
+- We use intersection types when we want to combine properties from multiple types into a single type.